Manjuphoenix/Manjuphoenix/README.md

 -->

 <h1 align="center">Hi 👋, I'm Manjunath </h1>
-<h3 align="center">Google Developer Student Clubs lead, and i'm more like a T shaped developer but not exactly( Jack of all trades, master of none )  </h3>
+<h3 align="center">Developer Student Clubs lead, and i'm more like a T shaped developer but not exactly( Jack of all trades, master of none ) Check out my repositories which includes projects on Machine Learning, Devops, Mobile and Web app development  </h3>

 ![](https://komarev.com/ghpvc/?username=Manjuphoenix&color=green&label=PROFILE+VIEWS)